Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

 ### Structure

-Our multi active satellite structures will contain:
+Our Multi-Active Satellite structures will contain:

 #### Primary Key (src_pk)
 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
-For a multi active satellite, this should be the same as the corresponding link or hub PK, concatenated with the load timestamp.
+For a Multi-Active Satellite, this should be the same as the corresponding Hub or Link PK, concatenated with the load timestamp.

 #### Child Dependent Key(s) (src_cdk)
-The child dependent keys are a subset of the payload (below) that helps with identifying the different valid records for each entity inside the multi active satellite.
+The child dependent keys are a subset of the payload (below) that helps with identifying the different valid records for each entity inside the Multi-Active Satellite.
 For example, a customer could have different valid phone number valid at the same time.
 The phone number attribute will be selected as a child dependent key that helps the natural key keep records unique and identifiable.
 If the customer has only one phone number, but multiple extensions associated with that phone number, then both the phone number, and the extension attribute will be considered a child dependent key.